FREE Case Evaluation

-If your blood alcohol content (BAC) measures 0.08 percent of more, you will likely be charged with driving under the influence (DUI) in Fauquier County, Va.
-Commercial drivers and those under the age of 21 could face DUI conviction for less than 0.08 percent.
+If your blood alcohol content (BAC) measures 0.08 percent or more, you will likely be charged with driving under the influence (DUI) in Fauquier County, Va.
+Commercial drivers and those under the age of 21 could face a DUI conviction for less than 0.08 percent.
 And those who have any detectable level of alcohol and drugs in their system, and who are perceived by law enforcement as being impaired, can also face DUI conviction.

 Though DUI is generally a Class 1 misdemeanor, some cases can be rise to the level of a felony if they involve the death or injury of another and/or multiple previous DUI convictions.
 A first-time offense can result in up to one year in jail and a fine of $250 to $2,500.
 Penalties, however, can increase if there are previous convictions, extremely high BAC levels, or if a child is a passenger in the car at the time of arrest.
-It’s also important to note that all DUI’s can result in a one-year license suspension, completion of alcohol safety course, and the installation of an ignition interlock device (if the person’s BAC measured more than 0.15 percent).
+It’s also important to note that all DUIs can result in a one-year license suspension, completion of an alcohol safety course, and the installation of an ignition interlock device (if the person’s BAC measured more than 0.15 percent).

 Traffic Offenses in Fauquier County

-If you already have a couple of traffic convictions, and the points against your license are creeping up, and you are stopped for speeding in Fauquier County, that could be enough to push you over the line and the DMV may suspend or revoke your driver’s license.
+If you already have a couple of traffic convictions, the points against your license are creeping up, and you are stopped for speeding in Fauquier County, that could be enough to push you over the line and the DMV may suspend or revoke your driver’s license.

 Also, those charged with reckless driving in Fauquier, and throughout the Commonwealth of Virginia, may not realize that they are facing a criminal charge.
 Though it’s a misdemeanor, it will still reflect on your record as a criminal charge and can result in jail time and costly fines.
 Because of these reasons, those charged with traffic offenses in the region would be wise to retain qualified legal counsel.

 Part of this is due to the fact that reckless driving is a broadly defined offense.
-It is generally defined as driving, “at a speed or in a manner so as to endanger the life, limb or property of any person.”
+It is generally defined as driving “at a speed or in a manner so as to endanger the life, limb or property of any person.”
 This gives law enforcement a great deal of leeway – and a certain amount of subjectivity – to interpret reckless driving behavior.
 But in that subjectivity can also be found the law’s weaknesses.
 The burden of proving you were driving recklessly falls on the officer, and even so-called hard evidence – such as the use of a radar gun – can be questioned and undermined by a seasoned traffic lawyer who is familiar with law enforcement and judicial procedure in Fauquier County.